-If you’re not satisfied with the handling of your complaint, you can take it up with the Independent Postal Redress Scheme – their details are available on request from the Royal Mail, but you will have to go through the complaints procedure first.
+If you’re not satisfied with the handling of your complaint, you can take it up with the Independent Postal Redress Scheme – their details are available on request from Royal Mail, but you will have to go through the complaints procedure first.
 For more information about complaining about any postal service, visit the Ofcom website.

-Updated on 29-Sep-2015
+Updated on 30-Jun-2021